 Metal, once reserved for commercial roofing, has found a growing niche in the residential market.
 The two most prevalent types of metal roofing are standing seam and corrugated panels.
 The standing seam material is generally factory finished with paint or a powder coating.
 The corrugated panels and tile look-alike material are subject to a rigorous factory priming process followed by a granular mineral finish.
 Metal is durable, but its life expectancy ultimately depends on the properties of the metal selected, its coating and its installation.

 The price of a new roof can vary widely depending on the material selected, the contractor performing the work, the home itself, area of the country, local labor rates, time of year, and other factors.
-To get a good idea of the cost of your roof, get three or four estimates from reputable contractors in your area.
-Keep in mind that cost is only one factor, and it must be balanced against the quality of the materials and workmanship.
+To get a good idea of the cost of your roof, get three or four estimates from reputable residential roofers or contractors from a roofing service like the Reformed exteriors Keep in mind that cost is only one factor, and it must be balanced against the quality of the materials and workmanship.